 - ⅛ teaspoon cinnamon

 - 4 tablespoons butter, melted

-- 5 Granny Smith apples (about 2 pounds), peeled, cored and cut into ¾-inch dice
+- 5 sweet-tart apples (about 2 pounds), such as Granny Smith, Fuji, Pink Lady and/or Honeycrisp, cored and cut into ¾-inch dice

 - 2 tablespoons packed maple sugar or light brown sugar